The Repsol Honda Team Trial

 Repsol’s debut in Trial competition took place in 2004, sponsoring one of the most garlanded teams in the history of the sport: Montesa-Honda.
 This coincided with the year’s world championship victory of Japanese rider Takahisa Fujinami, and Dougie Lampkin runner-up.
 The Brit had taken the previous seven titles, four of which had been with Montesa.

-The signing of Toni Bou, in 2007, gave the brand a new lease of life, not only for the subsequent domination of the indoor competition, but also as it marked the first of eight outdoor titles, which would turn the rider into the greatest in history at the highest level of the sport, with a total of 34 titles (17 indoor and 17 outdoor).
+The signing of Toni Bou, in 2007, gave the brand a new lease of life, not only for the subsequent domination of the indoor competition, but also as it marked the first of 15 outdoor titles, which would turn the rider into the greatest in history at the highest level of the sport, with a total of 34 titles (17 indoor and 17 outdoor).
 With more than 350 races done, Toni is already the rider with most victories in history and is close to being the rider with most podium finishes.

 About Montesa and Team HRC